kentcdodds/react-mocha-workshop/INSTRUCTIONS.md

 disconnected components and a fairly worthless (non-flux) store.

-You'll also notice that right next to each module, there's a `.test.js` file where there's a single test that utilizes a module called `ava`.
+You'll also notice that right next to each module, there's a `.test.js` file where there's a single test that just verifies that your tests are running.

 We already have many of the same dependencies you would have in a normal react project including `babel-core` and friends, `react` (and friends), and `eslint`... and friends.
-However, to get our tests going, we're going to need a few more dependencies:
+However, to get our tests going, we're going to need a few more dependencies.
+Oh, and one more thing, let me introduce you to your new best friend:

 🐯 *- Hi!
 I'm Terry the Tiger!
 These instructions are really long and boring!
 So* *I'll pop up here and there where you'll be expected to actually do something!*
 *And if you really want to skip around, just copy me and <kbd>⌘</kbd>+<kbd>f</kbd>* *(or <kbd>CTRL</kbd>+<kbd>f</kbd> on windows) for me on the page.
 See you around!*

+# Starting here, things are old.
+I'm migrating this from AVA

 ## AVA